 Students should be free to take reasoned exception to the views offered in any course of study and to reserve judgment about matters of opinion.
-However, they are also responsible for learning the content of any course of study for which they are enrolled.
+However, they also are responsible for learning the content of any course of study for which they are enrolled.

 Students should have protection through orderly procedures against prejudiced or capricious academic evaluation.
 At the same time, they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.

 Information about student views, beliefs and political associations which professors acquire in the course of their work as instructors, advisors and counselors should be considered confidential.
 Protection against improper disclosure is a serious professional obligation.
 Judgments of ability and character may be provided under appropriate circumstances, normally with the knowledge or consent of the student.

 Students are required to give prompt and courteous attention to all College obligations, to use the property of the College with care and economy, to observe appropriate standards of conduct and morality, to obey local, state, and federal laws, and to comply with the policies of the institution.
 This applies to behavior both on and off campus.
 The College has prepared detailed policy statements defining its position on acceptable campus conduct and the rights and responsibilities of students as members of an academic community.
 The Code of Conduct covers issues pertaining to campus behavior, classroom conduct, academic dishonesty, health-related problems, and internet usage.
 Both statements appear in the Student Rights and Responsibilities Handbook.
 All students are advised to become thoroughly familiar with them and to observe the regulations described therein.
 The handbook is available online by accessing myDCC at http://mydcc.sunydutchess.edu or http://www.sunydutchess.edu/student services.